-AudienceThis week, I am turning it over to one of Social Impact Architects’ consultants, David Claps, who brings to us years of experience working in the arts.
-We at Social Impact Architects recognize the power of the arts to change communities and to operate with the same rigor as any of the best performing impact organizations.
-Today, I thought we could share some learnings from our work with arts groups that could apply to any organization working to expand their reach and work in new communities.
+At Social Impact Architects, we recognize the power of the arts to change communities and to operate with the same rigor as any of the best performing impact organizations.
+Today, we are turning to former Social Impact Architects consultant, David Claps, who has more than a decade of experience working in the arts, to share some learnings that apply to any organization expanding their reach and working in new communities.

 In my 10 years of working in the arts, building diverse audiences has never not been a hot topic.
 Why have we, as an industry, focused so much effort on diversifying who pays for tickets and attends our events?
 The reason is two-fold.
 First, the number of baby boomers and older seniors – stalwart arts donors and often the largest demographic of any arts institution – is dwindling.
 TRG notes that today 65% of arts patrons are 48-71 years old.
 Secondly, the arts have had a reputation as an activity that caters to well-to-do white patrons.
 This has led to many arts organizations creating focused efforts around increasing accessibility to the arts for all.
 For example, Hi-ARTS is an organization that prioritizes incubating new theater works that incorporate social justice themes and elevate the perspectives of historically marginalized groups.